If Graduating is Important to You, You May Want to Take a Peek at This

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Allied American University.

-Out of the 2,419 undergraduate students at Allied American University, 63 (about 3%) are considered first-time/full-time degree seekers.
+Out of the 687 degree seeking undergraduates new to Allied American University in 2016, 63 (about 9%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Allied American University may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.